Color Transforms

 Color transforms are pixel-wise operators.
-As a result, each pixel is represented in a different domain where (usually) three new coefficients3 express the same4 information but in a different color domain.
+As a result, each pixel is represented in a different (color) domain where (usually) three new coefficients3 express the same4 information.

-Most color transforms are designed to split the color information of a pixel into luminance (luma) and chrominance (chroma).
-The luma is basically the low frequency5 information of the pixel, and the chroma (logically) high frequency information.
+Most color transforms are designed to split the color information of a pixel into luminance (or simply luma) and chrominance (chroma).
+The luma is basically the low frequency5 information of the color of the pixel, and the chroma (logically) the high frequency information.

 Color transforms applied to natural visual information generally have two key advantages:

-If the color transform is orthogonal or biorthogonal, that is, the luma and the cromas are independent, the quantization noise generated in the subbands is additive [1].
+If the color transform is orthogonal, (that is, the luma and the cromas are independent features of the signal8), the quantization noise generated in the subbands is additive respect to the reconstructed signal [1].
 Therefore, from a pure RD point of view, the quantization step sizes for each subband should be selected using the same RD slope in all subbands (see the notebook Scalar Quantization of RGB images.
 Notice that this implies to compute the RD curves.

 [1] W. Burger and M.J.
 Burge.
 Digital Image Processing: An Algorithmic Introduction Using Java.
 Springer, 2016.